 - Select the targeted countries.

 - Check the boxes stating that your app complies with the content guidelines.

 Save the details and further move on to the next step.

-A well crafted Google App page is a key to your app’s success.
-With above-discussed points, it is quite clear that publishing an app on Google Play Store is a simple process and just require few minutes.
-So, go ahead, publish your app and reap out benefits of Google Play Store.
+A well-crafted Google App page is a key to your app’s success.
+With the above-discussed points, it is quite clear that publishing an Android App on Google Play Store is a simple process and just requires a few minutes.
+So, go ahead, publish your app and reap out benefits of the Google Play Store.